Kyle Alessandro: Career

+Alessandro, representing Norway, performing at Eurovision 2025 in Basel, Switzerland.

 Alessandro took part in the casting show Norske Talenter, the Norwegian version of Got Talent, broadcast on TV 2 in 2017 at the age of ten.
 This was followed by appearances on TV shows such as Allsang på Grensen and he released several singles and the debut studio album Første kapittel.

 At Melodi Grand Prix 2023, the Norwegian preliminary round for Eurovision Song Contest 2023, Kyle Alessandro performed together with Kristian Haugstøyl and Magnus Winjum as part of the collective project Umami Tsunami, before leaving in early 2024.
 The group qualified for the final with the song "Geronimo", in which they finished in last place.
-Two years later, he returned to Melodi Grand Prix 2025 as a solo artist with the song "Lighter", which he co-wrote written with Swedish producer Adam Woods.
+Two years later, he returned to Melodi Grand Prix 2025 as a solo artist with the song "Lighter", which he co-wrote with Swedish producer Adam Woods.
 He won the competition, earning him the right to represent Norway in the Eurovision Song Contest 2025 in Basel, Switzerland in May.